Medicare Supplement (Medigap) Insurance Plan G

 - Medicare Part A inpatient hospital coinsurance and hospital costs up to 365 days after Original Medicare benefits are exhausted

 - Medicare Part A hospice care coinsurance or copayment

 - Medicare Part B excess charges

 - First three pints of blood for a medical procedure used in a year

 - Foreign travel emergency coverage (80%, up to plan limits)

-It’s worth noting that Medigap Plan G covers Part B excess charges, which the majority of Medicare Supplement plans do not cover.
-Medigap Plan F is the only other Medicare Supplement plan that covers this benefit.
+It’s worth noting that Medigap Plan G covers Part B excess charges, which the majority of Medicare Supplement insurance plans do not cover.
+Medigap Plan F is the only other Medicare Supplement insurance plan that covers this benefit.
 Excess charges are additional expenses you may have to pay for health care beyond what Original Medicare covers; it’s the difference between what Medicare pays for a particular medical service and what your doctor or provider charges for it.
 Normally, the Medicare program has set up approved payment rates (known as the Medicare fee schedule) for covered medical services; this regulates what doctors and providers are allowed to charge you for Medicare-covered services.

 You may have to pay excess charges if you use a doctor or provider that doesn’t accept assignment, meaning the provider does not accept the Medicare-approved amount as the full payment.
 Excess charges occur when the doctor charges you above this amount.
 By law, providers who don’t accept assignment can only charge up to 15% in excess charges above the Medicare-approved amount (state law may impose further limitations).